Rosary Rallies

 Latin America (1962 – 1964)

-Columbia – one million
+Columbia – 1 million

 Rio de Janeiro, Brazil – 1.5 million